unicode-org/message-format-wg/exploration/name-shadowing.md

 ```

 This effectively replaces the current "hack" of saying `let $foo = {$foo ...}`,
-and provides a way to explicitly declare that a variable is non-local:
+and provides a way to explicitly declare that a variable is external:
 `input {$bar}` doesn't require an annotation.

 To correspond with "input",